 - Learn to massage them

 Full disclaimer: my company teaches couples how to massage each other.
 But I only do that because I think it’s a legitimately wonderful thing for any relationship… let alone one where one of you is a Physical Touch fiend.

 Think how eternally loved and grateful your spouse will be if you master the art of a great back rub and administer them regularly.
 The bonus for you is that if your spouse is a Physical Touch person, they’ll be equally as happy to learn how to massage you in return and will love showing their affection by rubbing your aching muscles whenever you need it.
 Win-win, right?

 There you go, some surefire ways to bring a smile to your partner’s lips.
 Do them all, do them often and watch them blossom under your love.
+Here are 50 more ways to love your husband using physical touch!
 A filled Love Tank begets another filled Love Tank.
 And that makes for a very happy marriage indeed.

 What does your Physical Touch spouse like the most?

 Emma Merkas is an Australian relationships and marriage writer and the co-founder of Melt: Massage for Couples, a beautiful online video series that teaches couples the secrets to an amazing massage.
 She has been married to her business partner Denis for five years, together for ten.